Penal Code 1538.5: Unreasonable Search & Seizure

 GETTING A DUI DISMISSAL WHEN DA FAILS TO SUBPOENA THE RIGHT PERSON

-• Motions to Continue Search and Seizure hearings.
+• Motions to Continue Search and Seizure Hearings.

-• As a person who was arrested for a DUI, you have a right to ask the police to justify a reason for the stop.
+• As a person arrested for a DUI, you have a right to ask the police to justify a reason for the stop.
 However, under a 2010 case of People v.
 Ferrer, (184 Cal App 4th 873) if the prosecutor failed to produce a necessary witness at the properly noticed search and seizure hearing, the trial court could not dismiss that criminal case (or could not dismiss your DUI).
 A recent change in the law now allows a trial court to dismiss a DUI case or to dismiss any criminal case if the prosecutor has no good reason why they did not get the right witness to testify at the search and seizure hearing.
 In People v.
-Dajah Brown (2021) Santa Clara county the Court of Appeals held that the trial court has the discretion to dismiss a criminal case when the People could not produce a proper witness (who could justify a warrantless stop).
+Dajah Brown (2021) Santa Clara County the Court of Appeals held that the trial court has the discretion to dismiss a criminal case when the People could not produce a proper witness (who could justify a warrantless stop).
 The appellate court disagrees with Ferrer and does it in a very well-articulated manner.

 • The disagreement between the two courts of appeal decisions appears to be scheduled to be reviewed by the Supreme Court.